cbor-wg/CBORbis/README.md

 ## Building the Draft

-Formatted text and HTML versions of the draft can be built using `make`.
+Formatted text and HTML versions of the draft can be built using `make` (as long as you have the right tools on your system).

 ```sh
 $ make